-Physician level clinical performance measures may be used for local improvement efforts, public reporting, accountability or pay for performance programs.
-The AAFP participates in the Physician Consortium for Performance Improvement sponsored by the American Medical Association and works closely with other medical specialty societies, the National Quality Forum (NQF(www.qualityforum.org)), the National Committee on Quality Assurance (NCQA(www.ncqa.org)), and the former Ambulatory Care Quality Alliance (AQA(www.ambulatoryqualityalliance.org)), all of which are involved in performance measurement development, endorsement or implementation.
+Physician level clinical performance measures may be used for local improvement efforts, public reporting, accountability, or pay for performance programs.
+The American Academy of Family Physicians (AAFP) participates in the Physician Consortium for Performance Improvement (PCPI) sponsored by the American Medical Association and works closely with other medical specialty societies, the National Quality Forum (NQF(www.qualityforum.org)), and the National Committee on Quality Assurance (NCQA(www.ncqa.org)), all of which are involved in performance measurement development, endorsement, harmonization, or implementation.

 The AAFP encourages the utilization of performance measures that are consistent with the criteria described below for evaluating and improving patient care.

-The American Academy of Family Physicians is committed to promoting quality, cost-effective health care.
-The Academy supports health care quality improvement endeavors, including the development and application of performance measures (whether single or in aggregate) which have the following attributes:
+The AAFP is committed to promoting quality, cost-effective health care.
+The AAFP supports health care quality improvement endeavors, including the development and application of performance measures (whether single or in aggregate) which have the following attributes:

 The spirit in which performance measures are developed and applied should be one of continuous improvement.
 The primary purpose of performance measurement should be to identify opportunities to improve patient care.
-Some measures will have usefulness for accountability, public reporting or pay for performance programs.
-Efficiency of care measures, associated with a specified level of quality of care, are increasingly being incorporated into performance measurement sets.
-The Physician Consortium for Performance Improvement Position Statement, The Linkage of Quality of Care Assessment to Cost of Care Assessment, describes "efficiency of care" as the relationship of the cost of care associated with a specific level of performance measured with respect to the other five Institute of Medicine (IOM) aims of quality.
+Some measures will have usefulness for accountability, public reporting, or pay for performance programs.
+Efficiency of care measures, associated with a specified level of quality of care, is increasingly being incorporated into performance measurement sets.
+The PCPI Position Statement, The Linkage of Quality of Care Assessment to Cost of Care Assessment, describes "efficiency of care" as the relationship of the cost of care associated with a specific level of performance measured with respect to the other five Institute of Medicine (IOM) aims of quality.

-The AAFP participates in the development of performance measures by nominating family physicians to represent the membership on workgroups pertinent to Family Medicine.
-This work is accomplished primarily through the American Medical Association-sponsored Physician Consortium for Performance Improvement.
-The Consortium has developed Physician Performance Measurement Sets which offer clinical performance tools to support physicians in their efforts to enhance quality of patient care.
+The AAFP participates in the development, endorsement, and harmonization of performance measures by nominating family physicians to represent the membership on workgroups pertinent to family medicine.
+This work is accomplished primarily through the PCPI and the NQF.
+The PCPI has developed Physician Performance Measurement Sets which offer clinical performance tools to support physicians in their efforts to enhance quality of patient care.
+Using physicians and other stakeholders, the NQF convenes steering committees and technical advisory panels to review, update, harmonize, and endorse performance measures.

 The following criteria shall be used by the AAFP to evaluate the need, quality and acceptability of a performance measure.